TEAMuP-dev/HARP/README.md

 - [ ] add cmake logic for building w/ pyinstaller on windows

+# Download HARP

+TODO

+# Making a HARP App.

+You don't need to build HARP from source to use HARP apps in your DAW.
+You can download pre-built HARP apps from the [HARP releases page] (TODO).

+You can write your audio processing code in python using the [pyHARP](https://github.com/audacitorch/pyharp) library.

 # Building

 clone the plugin_sandbox repo
 ```
 git clone --recurse-submodules git@github.com:audacitorch/plugin_sandbox.git
 ```

 ## Mac OS